phluid61/internet-drafts/file-scheme/draft.md

 # Introduction

-A file URI identified an object (a "file") stored in a structured object naming and accessing environment on a host (a "file system.")
+A file URI identifies an object (a "file") stored in a structured object naming and accessing environment on a host (a "file system.")
 The URI can be used in discussions about the file, and if other conditions are met it can be dereferenced to directly access the file.